javascript-tutorial/en.javascript.info/1-js/4-data-types/05-symbol/article.md

 alert( "Direct: " + user[Symbol.for("id")] );
 ```

 That's a part of the general "hiding" concept.
-So if another script or a library loops over our object, it won't unexpectedly access the symbol property.
+If another script or a library loops over our object, it won't unexpectedly access a symbolic property.

 In contrast, [Object.assign](mdn:js/Object/assign) copies both string and symbol properties: